Psytrance Guide

 145

 Psychedelic is probably the most iconic subgenre of Psytrance music, with driving basslines and futuristic sounds often created using FM synthesis.
-Pioneered by the London-based labels like Alchemy, Flying Rhino and TIP Records, among the others, this subgenre has also become known as the UK Psy.
+Pioneered by London-based labels like Alchemy, Flying Rhino and TIP Records, among others, this subgenre has also become known as the UK Psy and is currently one of the most trending subgenres.

 Psytrance